-Everybody has an amygdala, an important lump in the frontal lobe of your brain that senses danger.
-We'll call it "almond" because it is shaped thus and because every description you'll find of it will point this out.
+Everybody has an amygdala, an important lump in the frontal lobe of your brain whose job it is to sense danger.
+Let's call it "almond", because it is shaped thusly.

-VICE: How do you believe self-help culture is influencing the expectations around how we "should" feel, and view our own lives?
+VICE: Hi Svend.
+How do you believe self-help culture is influencing the expectations around how we "should" feel, and view our own lives?

 Svend Brinkmann: The self-help industry has the general message to the individual that "happiness is a choice", and that it can be achieved by following a set of simple steps.
 So when we fail and are not super happy all the time, we may feel that something is wrong with us.
 Even if our problems originate in the larger social world, like unemployment, poverty, or social injustice.
 And this may in turn contribute to the misery people experience.